Rio Grande Do Norte Brazil Travel Guide

 Consider purchasing sand art bottles, delicate lacework, cashew-related products, local sweets, handmade jewelry, and beachwear.

-Shopping malls like Midway Mall and Natal Shopping offer national and international brands.
-Some boutique stores may also be found in Ponta Negra.
+Shopping malls like Midway Mall and Natal Shopping offer national and global brands.
+Some boutique stores can also be found in Ponta Negra.

-Support local artisans directly at markets to make sure of fair prices.
+Support local artisans directly at markets to ensure fair prices.
 Be mindful of purchasing items made from protected species (e.g., certain shells or woods).

 If you purchase large items, inquire about shipping options directly from the vendor.